Vampire folklore by region: Mesopotamia

 Many cultures in ancient Mesopotamia had stories involving blood-drinking demons.
 The Persians were one of the first civilizations thought to have tales of such monsters; creatures attempting to drink blood from men are depicted on excavated pottery shards.
 Ancient Babylonia had tales of the mythical Lilitu, synonymous with and giving rise to Lilith (Hebrew לילית) and her daughters the Lilu from Hebrew demonology.
 Lilith was considered a demon and was often depicted as subsisting on the blood of babies.
 The legend of Lilith was originally included in some traditional Jewish texts: according to the medieval folk traditions, she was considered to be Adam's first wife before Eve.
 In these texts, Lilith left Adam to become the queen of the demons (she actually refused to be Adam's subordinate and thus was banished from Eden by God himself) and, much like the Greek striges, would prey on young babies and their mothers at night, as well as males.
 Because Hebrew law absolutely forbade the eating of human flesh or the drinking of any type of blood, Lilith's blood drinking was described as exceptionally evil.
-To ward off attacks from Lilith, parents used to hang amulets around their child's cradle.
+To ward off attacks from Lilith, parents used to hang amulets around their children’s cradles.